Table of Contents

 - Or, you have met one before, but you don’t exactly know how to interact with them correctly,

-I am going to teach you, from my personal experience, on the right way of interacting with me, whether in the community, social gatherings, etc.
+I am going to teach you, from my personal experience, on the right way of interacting with me, whether in the community, social gatherings, or even at different events.

 I am also writing this guide for a few reasons, including: